Good Governance

 Conclusion

-In conclusion, the success of a housing cooperative depends greatly on the performance and diligence of its board of directors.
-Even with a capable manager, a proficient auditor, informed guidance from the coop housing sector, and support from government partners, the coop can encounter significant challenges if the board fails to fulfill its responsibilities.
-This is because the board has the authority to make critical decisions, provide valuable recommendations, and take actions that can significantly impact the coop’s well-being, for better or for worse.
+In conclusion, a housing cooperative’s success depends heavily on the dedication and effectiveness of its board of directors.
+Even with a skilled manager, a competent auditor, expert advice from the cooperative housing sector, and support from government partners, the cooperative can face serious problems if the board does not fulfill its duties.
+This is because the board holds the power to make key decisions, offer important recommendations, and take actions that directly affect the cooperative’s health—either positively or negatively.